-- G 2.2 In the event of a public holiday, other than Waitangi Day or Anzac Day, falling on a Saturday or a Sunday, such holiday shall be observed on the succeeding Monday. - G 2.3 The parties are bound by the Holidays Act 2003.
-That Act requires that: - a) If the employee does not work on a public holiday and the day would otherwise be a working day for the employee, the employer must pay the employee not less than the employee's relevant daily pay for that day; and - b) If the employee works on any part of a public holiday, the employer must pay the employee at least the portion of the employee's relevant daily pay that relates to the time actually worked on the day plus half that amount again.
+- G 2.1 The parties are bound by the Holidays Act 2003 and all days identified as public holidays in the Holidays Act shall be observed as public holidays.
+That Act requires that: - a) If the employee does not work on a public holiday and the day would otherwise be a working day for the employee, the employer must pay the employee not less than the employee's relevant daily pay for that day; and

+- b) If the employee works on any part of a public holiday, the employer must pay the employee at least the portion of the employee's relevant daily pay that relates to the time actually worked on the day plus half that amount again.
 If the public holiday falls on a day that would otherwise be a working day for the employee, the employee will also receive an alternative holiday.
-If the public holiday falls on a day that would not otherwise be a working day for the employee, the employee, the employee will receive, in addition to the entitlements under the Act, time off in lieu on the basis of one hour off for one hour worked. - G 2.4 An employee is required to obtain the prior written approval of the employer to work on a public holiday.
+If the public holiday falls on a day that would not otherwise be a working day for the employee, the employee, the employee will receive, in addition to the entitlements under the Act, time off in lieu on the basis of one hour off for one hour worked. - G 2.2 An employee is required to obtain the prior written approval of the employer to work on a public holiday. - G 2.3 An employee who in terms of D2 is not entitled to overtime rates shall be granted equivalent time off duty for authorised work performed on a public or University holiday.